ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 tags: [Decision Theory]
 ---

-<h2 id="decision-trees-strengths-limitations">Strenghts and Weaknesses of Decision Trees</h2>
+<h2 id="decision-trees-strengths-limitations">Strengths and Limitations of Decision Trees</h2>

 Decision trees provide a straightforward way to model decisions under uncertainty.
 Each path from start to finish shows a sequence of choices and events that lead to a specific outcome.
 The left-to-right layout makes the timing of decisions and chance events visually clear, helping to avoid confusion about what is known at each point.

 For small problems with only a few stages, decision trees can be evaluated using basic arithmetic.
 This simplicity makes them accessible to a wide audience, including those without technical training.
 They serve as effective tools for teaching, storytelling, and supporting real-world decisions.

 Yet this intuitive structure comes with notable drawbacks.
 One issue is the risk of combinatorial explosion.
 Another limitation is that decision trees do not explicitly show conditional independencies.
-Let's

 <h3 id="combinatorial-explosion">Combinatorial Explosion</h3>
 The memory required to store a decision tree and the time required to process it both **increase exponentially** with the number of variables and their possible states, whether they are decisions or probabilistic outcomes.
 In a symmetric problem with $$n$$ variables, each having $$k$$ possible outcomes, you face $$k^{n}$$ distinct paths.
 Since a decision tree represents all scenarios explicitly, a problem with 50 binary variables would yield an impractical $$2^{50}$$ paths ([Shenoy, 2009](https://pshenoy.ku.edu/Papers/EOLSS09.pdf)).

 The number of decision paths is profoundly affected by the order and meaning of the variables (i.e., the problem's definition).
-In our original oil field investment problem from <a href="https://ferjorosa.github.io/blog/2025/06/08/decision-theory-I.html">Part I</a>, the options to "Not Test" or "Do Not Buy" prune the tree, resulting in 12 distinct decision paths.
+In our original oil field investment problem from <a href="https://ferjorosa.github.io/blog/2025/06/08/decision-theory-I.html">Part I</a>, the options "Not Test" and "Do Not Buy" prune the tree, resulting in 12 distinct decision paths.
 This is an *asymmetric* problem structure:

 <center>
 <table>